ansys/pysystem-coupling/doc/source/examples/00-systemcoupling/oscillating_plate.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 249-253
+GENERATED FROM PYTHON SOURCE LINES 252-256

-``get_setup_summary`` returns a string showing a summary of the coupled analysis setup.
-This is also shown in the transcript output when the solve is started, but it can be useful to review this before starting the solve.
+Use the ``get_setup_summary`` class to return a string showing a summary of the coupled analysis setup.
+This summary is also shown in the transcript output when the solve is started, but it can be useful to review this before starting the solve.

 ..
-GENERATED FROM PYTHON SOURCE LINES 253-256
+GENERATED FROM PYTHON SOURCE LINES 256-259

 .. code-block:: default